Lesbian and gay male couples now have the same rights as de facto heterosexuals under the Family Law Act .

 A factor in the court deciding whether or not there’s a relationship is the degree of financial dependence or interdependence, and any arrangements for financial support, between two people.

-There's a bit of "hit and miss", as there is with divorces.
-One simple way for same-sex couples, especially if they live in areas where they are in fear of outing themselves and don't wish to register a relationship, is to sign a Binding Financial Agreement.
+There’s a bit of “hit and miss”, as there is with divorces.
+One simple way for same-sex couples, especially if they don’t wish to register a relationship, is to sign a Binding Financial Agreement.

 Binding Financial Agreements allow you to decide how you will distribute your property or financial resources or maintain each other in the event that your relationship breaks down.